netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>cidr</b></td>
         <td>string</td>
         <td>
-          CIDR defines the IP CIDR to filter flows by.
+          `cidr` defines the IP CIDR to filter flows by.
-Example: 10.10.10.0/24 or 100:100:100:100::/64<br/>
+Examples: `10.10.10.0/24` or `100:100:100:100::/64`<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>destPorts</b></td>
         <td>int or string</td>
         <td>
-          DestPorts defines the destination ports to filter flows by.
+          `destPorts` defines the destination ports to filter flows by.
 To filter a single port, set a single port as an integer value.
-For example destPorts: 80.
+For example: `destPorts: 80`.
 To filter a range of ports, use a "start-end" range, string format.
-For example destPorts: "80-100".<br/>
+For example: `destPorts: "80-100"`.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>direction</b></td>
         <td>enum</td>
         <td>
-          Direction defines the direction to filter flows by.<br/>
+          `direction` defines the direction to filter flows by.<br/>
           <br/>
             <i>Enum</i>: Ingress, Egress<br/>
         </td>